 The problem of Voicemail Not Working on iPhone has been reported by users.
-You can find below the steps to fix the Voicemail on iPhone.
+You can find below the steps to fix this issue on iPhone.

 Voicemail Not Working on iPhone

 In addition to above, Voicemail problems on iPhone can also be caused by software related issues, corrupted Network Settings and other reasons.

 Make sure that voicemail is set up and switched on your device.

 Go to Settings > Phone > scroll down and make sure that you can see Change Voicemail Password option.

 If you do not see the option to change Voicemail Password, you need to setup Voicemail and Password by tapping on the Voicemail tab in bottom menu.